Ribery set to miss 10 weeks after ankle surgery

+Fiorentina star Franck Ribery is set to miss 10 weeks after undergoing surgery on his ankle on Saturday.

-Ribery, 36, suffered the injury during Fiorentina's 1-0 loss to Lecce in Serie A on 1 December (AEDT).
+Ribery, 36, suffered the injury during Fiorentina's 1-0 loss to Lecce in Serie A on November 30.

-Fiorentina announced that the French attacker had undergone surgery and it expected him to resume full training in around 10 weeks' time.
+Fiorentina announced on Saturday that the French attacker had undergone surgery and they expect him to resume full training in around 10 weeks' time.

 "Franck Ribery today underwent surgery for stabilisation of the tibiofibular syndesmosis," a club statement read.